Canon M50 vs Panasonic G85

-The M50 is a recent model that features in the current product line-up of Canon.
-In contrast, the G85 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G85 was succeeded by the Panasonic G95.
+Both the M50 and the G85 have been discontinued, but can regularly be found used on eBay.
+The G85 was replaced by the Panasonic G95, while the M50 was followed by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So how do things add up?
 Is the Canon M50 better than the Panasonic G85 or vice versa?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (24 vs 15.8MP) with a 26% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.